kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 ## Create a Subscription with Multiple Filters

-Next, to subscribe to multiple events, we need a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
-We're going to subscribe to events of two types: `order.received.v1` and `order.changed.v1`.
+Next, to subscribe to multiple events, you need a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
+In the following example, you learn how to subscribe to events of two types: `order.received.v1` and `order.changed.v1`.

 <div tabs name="Create a Subscription" group="create-subscription">
   <details open>